pkutlesa/nft-dapp/deploy_contracts/README.md

 * first compile contract with ```npx hardhat compile```
 * deploy contract to Ropsten test network with ```npx hardhat run scripts/deploy.js --network ropsten```

+You can now see that your smart contract is deployed by searching for it on [ropsten etherscan](https://ropsten.etherscan.io/)